The Music Compositions of

 • Mackie 1202-VLZ mixer

 Samplers are in; sound modules are more or less out.
-I use the Soundblaster Live for most of my instruments nowadays, though this has run me into a problem because the number and quality of the instrument sounds I use results in a full orchestral (/choral) playback exceeding the SBL's patch-accessing memory limit (not the same as the quantity of soundfonts that you can load into memory with software) and resulting in instruments losing notes or going altogether mute.
+I used the Soundblaster Live for most of my instruments, though this ran me into a problem because the number and quality of the instrument sounds I used resulted in a full orchestral (/choral) playback exceeding the SBL's patch-accessing memory limit (not the same as the quantity of soundfonts that you could load into memory with software) and resulting in instruments losing notes or going altogether mute.

-At the end of 2003 I purchased a new computer, with a more recent version of the Soundblaster Live, and I was greatly disappointed to find that, although it does get clearer sound from the samples, it is much more prone to sounds dropping out when many instruments or layers are playing simultaneously, and also various instruments containing a number of layered samples caused clicking in fairly dense textures.
-As far as possible I shall not be re-recording anything with the new SBL.
+At the end of 2003 I purchased a new computer, with a more recent version of the SoundBlaster Live, and I was greatly disappointed to find that, although it did get clearer sound from the samples, it was much more prone to sounds dropping out when many instruments or layers were playing simultaneously, and also various instruments containing a number of layered samples caused clicking in fairly dense textures.
+It was thus policy of mine, wherever possible, not to re-record anything with the new SBL.

 The important thing about a sampler is that you choose your own instrument sample sets and can edit and improve them - and most of them indeed need improving!!